awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/background.md

 The derived _Is Discovery_ property MUST be removed from the AWS KMS keyring.
 Customers MUST declare their intent to use the AWS KMS symmetric region discovery keyring instead of the AWS KMS symmetric keyring.
-Any keyring-producing operations that produce this kind of keyring MUST be distinct from those that produce non-discovery keyrings.
+Any keyring-producing operations that initialize this kind of keyring MUST be distinct from those that produce non-discovery keyrings.

 **Initialization**